epic-open-source/evaluation-instruments/src/evaluation_instruments/instruments/5cs_clinical_documentation/README.md

 ## Clinical Note Quality with AI-Powered Evaluation at NYU Langone Health
-NYU Langone Health, a prominent academic healthcare system, has tackled the critical issue of poor clinical note quality—a widespread concern since the Health Information Technology for Economic and Clinical Health Act.
+NYU Langone Health has tackled the critical issue of poor clinical note quality—a widespread concern since the Health Information Technology for Economic and Clinical Health Act.
 Recognizing that US notes are four times longer than those in other countries and often lead to unclear diagnoses and delayed treatments, NYU Langone spearheaded an initiative to improve documentation, aligning with its data-driven culture.

 **The Challenge: Measuring Quality in Medical Documentation** Despite a strong emphasis on performance and accountability, NYU Langone faced the challenge of applying metric-driven quality improvement strategies to medical documentation, a domain not easily amenable to quantitative measurement.
 The COVID-19 pandemic further underscored the need for clear communication in provider notes, especially after internal data placed NYU Langone in the bottom quartile for note length, indicating unnecessarily bloated documentation.